sttp-book/sttp-book/chapters/testing-techniques/structural-testing.md

 A decision block, on the other hand, represents all the statements in the source code that can create different branches.
 See line 3 (`if (ln > 21)`).
-This _if_ statement creates a decision moment in the appliction; after all, if it is evaluated as true, the program will do something, otherwise the program will do something else.
+This _if_ statement creates a decision moment in the application; after all, if it is evaluated as true, the program will do something, otherwise the program will do something else.
 Decision blocks are often represented as diamonds.
 This decision block happens right after the basic block we created above, and thus, they are connected by means of an edge.